 As the top team in the pro football, the Dallas Cowboys apparently needed a place to blow off some steam and do some celebrating that was also close to their Valley Ranch practice facility.

 Michael Irvin White House

-Everything is bigger in Texas, so it should come as no surprise that the party pad was absolutely insane with illegal activities, such as prostitution and drugs.
+Everything is bigger in Texas, so it should come as no surprise that the party pad was absolutely insane with illegal activities, including drugs.
 The future Hall of Fame wide receiver would eventually land in hot water with both Cowboys owner Jerry Jones as well as law enforcement.

 With multiple moments throughout his career in high school, playing college football at the University of Miami, and in the NFL, there was concern about Irvin for his decision making and off-the-field issues.
 However, with winning Super Bowls, some of those issues were much easier to ignore.

 The other faces of the Super Bowl-winning Dallas teams, most notably quarterback Troy Aikman and running back Emmitt Smith, made up a great trio of football players with “The Playmaker.”
 And even though these two weren’t a noted part of the “White House” situation that would eventually lead to a five-game suspension and tons of community service for Irvin, they played a huge role in how we all remember him.

 If Irvin had been a member of a struggling team, we would not remember him as fondly as many do.
 He is remembered as the best receiver on a great team instead of another diva receiver that caused more problems off the field than plays he made on it.

 But “The Playmaker” did have a bunch of former Cowboys players who regularly visited with the lease actually being in fellow receiver Alvin Harper’s name.